neokeld/neokeld/README.md

 My name is Arnaud Duforat and I'm a Solution Architect from France.

-You can find some on my articles on my blog at [blog.dema.in](https://blog.dema.in)
+You can find some of my articles on my blog at [blog.dema.in](https://blog.dema.in)

 ## &#x1f4c8; GitHub Stats